 Francis Cadell is renowned for his portrait of A Lady in Black, (c.
 1926), an elegant woman, carefully posed on a chair in a fur coat, suede gloves and a feathered hat.
-As a witty response around the same time, Macdonald painted Cadell in similar mode, arm resting on a red chair, all very dapper in black coat and hat.
+Around the same time, Cadell painted Macdonald in similar mode, arm resting on a red chair, all very dapper in black coat and hat.

 The couple enjoyed travel far and wide to provide a challenge for landscape painting.
 As well as his beloved Spain and a dramatic Highland seascape, Macdonald’s painting of bare winter trees and snow at Lac Superior is most atmospheric – reminiscent of the majestic Canadian landscapes by the Group of Seven (1920-1933), who explored the barren, bleak wilderness for a national identity.

 Beatrice also dabbled in more fluid, impressionistic scenes such as Mediterranean Landscape, featuring broad brushstrokes across a panorama of rolling hills, green dotted vineyards and the horizon washed out in the bright sunshine.